ansible/ansible-documentation/docs/docsite/rst/reference_appendices/general_precedence.rst

 Variables
 ^^^^^^^^^

-Ansilbe variables are very high on the precedence stack, they will override any playbook keyword, any command-line option, environment variable and any configuration file setting.
+Ansilbe variables are very high on the precedence stack.
+They will override any playbook keyword, any command-line option, environment variable and any configuration file setting.

 Variables that have equivalent playbook keywords, command-line options, and configuration settings are known as :ref:`connection_variables`.
 Originally designed for connection parameters, this category has expanded to include other core variables like the temporary directory and the python interpreter.